 Information At A Glance

-The hammer formation will usually appear with a long, downward-thrusting wick that will resemble a handle, and often a shorter "real body" resembling the head of a hammer.
-The downward wick will usually be at least twice the length of the body in order for the formation to be considered a hammer.
+The hammer formation will usually appear with a long downward-thrusting wick (also referred to as "shadow") that will resemble a handle, and often a shorter, small body resembling the head of a hammer.
+The long lower shadow will usually be at least twice the length of the body in order for the formation to be considered a hammer.
 At times, it may also have a short wick at the top.
-A hammer formation can appear as an upward blue- or green-colored candle or a downward red candle.
-However, the bullish hammer will normally appear at the end of a downtrend.
+The hammer formation can appear as an upward blue- or green-colored candle or a downward red candle.
+However, the bullish hammer will normally appear at or near the end of a downtrend or bearish trendline.

-The hammer will often appear after the retracement an uptrend, signaling the market tested and discarded the possibility of a deeper decline and is ready to make further gains.
+As a whole, the appearance of the hammer candlestick pattern is generally understood by traders to be a sign that the market is going to make a strong move upward.
+In addition, the hammer will often appear after a pullback or "retracement" of an uptrend.
+This signal is technically a bullish reversal pattern in that it tells us the market has tested the possibility of a bearish reversal and is ready to make further gains.
 When this happens, traders can see the possibility of gains three to four times the initial uptrend.

-Traders will want to enter a long position once the candle is closed and the hammer formation has completed.
-A stop can be placed just below the low of the hammer's wick, which will serve as a floor to protect against the consequences of any unexpected reversal.
-Then, a profit target can be placed at a higher level—up to twice the distance from the stop-loss or higher—to increase the likelihood that a profit might be taken from a subsequent upward price move.
+Traders will want to enter a long position once the candle posts its closing price and the hammer formation has completed.
+A stop loss can be placed just below the low of the hammer's wick, which will serve as a floor to protect against the consequences of any unexpected reversal.
+Then, a profit target can be placed at a higher level—up to twice the distance from the stop loss or higher—to increase the likelihood that a profit might be taken from a subsequent upward price move.

-Traders need to remember that the bullish hammer signaling an upward move can only appear in a downtrend, because it can easily be confused with the so-called "hanging man" formation.
-A hanging man candle appears identical to a hammer candle.
+Traders need to remember that the bullish hammer candlestick pattern signaling an upward move can only appear in a downtrend, because it can easily be confused with the so-called "hanging man" formation.
+A hanging man candle appears identical to the hammer candle.
 However, the hanging man signal will appear during an uptrend.
-Also, unlike the hammer, it's a bearish signal indicating a downward reversal.
+Also, unlike the bullish hammer, it's a bearish signal indicating a downward reversal.